-We also compare the estimations results with our two-step approach to those obtained from the estimation of SVAR models.
+We also compare the estimation results with our two-step approach to those obtained from the estimation of SVAR models.
 As a benchmark, these SVAR models include growth rate of labor productivity and either the log level of hours (LSVAR) or the growth rate of hours (DSVAR).
 We have also investigated larger LSVAR and DSVAR models.
 In each of the SVAR models, we identify technology shocks as the only shocks that can affect the long-run level of labor productivity.
 The lag length p for each VAR model (1) is obtained using the Hannan-Quinn criterion.
-For each estimated model, we also apply a LM test to check for serial correlation.
+For each estimated model, we also apply an LM test to check for serial correlation.
 The number of lags p is 3 or 4 depending on the data and the sample.
-In the second step, we include the current and past twelve values of the identified technology shocks in the first step, i.e. q = 13 in equations (3) and (4).
+In the second step, we include the current and past 12 values of the identified technology shocks in the first step, that is, q = 13in equations (3) and (4).

-In order to assess the dynamic properties of hours worked and consumption to output ratio (in logs), we first compute their autocorrelation functions (ACFs).
+In order to assess the dynamic properties of hours worked and consumption-tooutput ratio (in logs), we first compute their ACFs.
 Figure 3 reports these ACFs for lags between 1 and 15.
-As this figure makes clear, the autocorrelation functions of hours worked always exceed those of the consumption to output ratio and decay at a slower rate.
-Additionally, we perform Augmented Dickey Fuller (ADF) test of unit root.
-For each variable, we regress the growth rate on a constant, lagged level and four lags of the first difference.
-The ADF test statistic is equal to -2.74 for hours and -2.93 for the consumption to output ratio.
-This hypothesis cannot be rejected at the 5 percent level for hours, whereas it is rejected at the 5 percent level for the consumption to output ratio.
-The ACFs and the ADF test suggest that this latter variable is less persistent than hours.
+As this figure makes clear, the ACFs of hours worked always exceed those of the consumption-to-output ratio and decay at a slower rate.
+Additionally, we perform augmented Dickey-Fuller (ADF) test of unit root.
+For each variable, we regress the growth rate on a constant, lagged level and four lags of the